CompIsle/Unit-15-Asignment-2/doc/Test.md

 Job

 ### Specifications and Required Qualifications:
-#### Test 1
-Verify that the job specifications clearly outline the roles and responsibilities of a web developer at Hot Beans Web.
+Test 1: Verify that the job specifications clearly outline the roles and responsibilities of a web developer at Hot Beans Web.

-#### Test 2
-Ensure that the required qualifications and skills for each job position are accurately stated.
+Test 2: Ensure that the required qualifications and skills for each job position are accurately stated.

-#### Test 3
-Check that the job specifications are easy to read and understand.
+Test 3: Check that the job specifications are easy to read and understand.

 ### Online Application Form:
-Validate the functionality of the online application form, ensuring that users can input their information correctly.
+Test 1: Validate the functionality of the online application form, ensuring that users can input their information correctly.

-Test form validation to ensure that all mandatory fields are properly validated.
+Test 2: Test form validation to ensure that all mandatory fields are properly validated.

-Verify that the submitted application form data is stored correctly and can be accessed by the company.
+Test 3: Verify that the submitted application form data is stored correctly and can be accessed by the company.

 ### Links to Web Development Courses:
-Click on each link to web development courses and verify that they lead to the correct external websites or resources.
+Test 1: Click on each link to web development courses and verify that they lead to the correct external websites or resources.

-Ensure that the links are active and functional across different browsers and devices.
+Test 2: Ensure that the links are active and functional across different browsers and devices.

-Confirm that the web development courses are relevant and beneficial for aspiring web developers.
+Test 3: Confirm that the web development courses are relevant and beneficial for aspiring web developers.

 ## Test Results